-All models included subject-specific random intercepts and were fit using maximum likelihood via the lme4 package (Bates et al. 2015) in R version 3.5.1.
-For numeric dependent measures, the Gaussian distribution and identity link function were used, while for binary measures the binomial distribution and logit link were used.
+All models included subject-specific random intercepts and were fit using maximum likelihood via the lme4 package (Bates et al. 2015) in R version 3.5.1 (R Core Team.
+2018).
+For quantitative dependent measures, the Gaussian distribution and identity link function were used; for binary measures, the binomial distribution and logit link were employed.
 Performance shift and task performance models each included covariates that adjusted for task-specific difficulty factors, such as page number in the artist-search task or message length in the message-reading task, as well as road segment.
 Lane departure models included covariates that adjusted for speed and initial lane position at the onset of the task period.
-For each model, the Akaike Information Criterion, or AIC, was used to determine whether an interaction between THC and BAC warranted inclusion in the model.
-For each analysis we report model coefficients for the estimated effects of THC, BAC, and their interaction (if selected), as well as their Wald p-values.
+For each model, the Akaike Information Criterion (AIC) was used to determine whether an interaction between THC and BrAC warranted inclusion in the model.
+For each analysis, we report model coefficients for the estimated effects of THC, BrAC, and their interaction (if selected), as well 95% Wald confidence intervals and p-values.

 RESULTS